eclipse-vertx/vert.x/core_manual_groovy.md

 To deploy a verticle programmatically call the function `deployVerticle` on the `container` variable.
 The return value of `deployVerticle` is the unique id of the deployment, which can be used later to undeploy the verticle.

-To deploy a single instance of a verticle :
+To deploy a single instance of a verticle:

-    String id = container.deployVerticle(main);
+    def id = container.deployVerticle(main)

 Where `main` is the name of the "main" of the Verticle (i.e. the name of the script if it's a Ruby or JavaScript verticle or the fully qualified class name if it's a Java verticle).
 See the chapter on "running vert.x" in the main manual for a description of what a main is.

 ## Passing configuration to a verticle programmatically

 JSON configuration can be passed to a verticle that is deployed programmatically.
-Inside the deployed verticle the configuration is accessed with the `getConfig` method.
 For example:

-    JsonObject config = new JsonObject();
+    def config = [ "foo": "wibble", "bar": false]
-    config.putString("foo", "wibble");
-    config.putBoolean("bar", false);

     container.deployVerticle("foo.ChildVerticle", config);

 Then, in `ChildVerticle` you can access the config via `getConfig` as previously explained.